Northland Emergency Services Trust: Helicopters

-NEST currently operate two Sikorsky S-76 helicopters (Helimed-4, and Helimed-5) in Search and Rescue, Medevac, and Hospital transfer roles from its base next to St John's ambulance centre, adjacent to Kensington Park.
+NEST currently operate two Sikorsky S-76 helicopters in Search and Rescue, Medevac, and Hospital transfer roles from its base at Whangarei Airport, Onerahi.
 NEST's current fleet includes two S76 C++ models, (ZK-HQO and ZK-HQC), which were acquired in 2018.
 There have been several helicopter upgrades since the formation of NEST in 1988, including a Bell 206B Jetranger, a Eurocopter Squirrel, and a MBB/Kawasaki BK 117.

 The Northland Rescue Helicopter fleet has a longer range (3hrs 10mins standard or 5hrs 30mins with a spare tank fitted), is faster (155 knots) and has more room inside than any other rescue helicopter in New Zealand.
 Its operational range covers a radius of 270 km from its base, making it suitable for all of Northland, extending south beyond Auckland, and offshore work.
 The helicopters are set up to allow two pilots, two patients on horizontal stretchers and four medical support staff to occupy the cabin.